sybrew/the-seo-framework/readme.txt

 		* When an empty description is supplied, the counter will now display `0` instead of nothing.
 		* TODO When latest post is protect or private, no description could've been generated on the blog page (and other archives?).
 		* TODO - New bug: Homepage as blog's paginated canonical URL no longer points to the first page.
+		* TODO - New bug: Homepage SEO settings metabox title is odd? and doesn't comply to the SEO Bar.
 		* TODO Separator selection description no longer overflows on EdgeHTML.
 		* Cyrillic texts JavaScript compatibility.
 TODO confirm.

 * **For translators:**
 	* **Added:**
 		* "Homepage SEO Settings"
+			* Location: In-post SEO Settings meta box title, when editing the home page.
+		* "The SEO Settings take precedence over these settings."
 			* Location: In-post SEO Settings meta box title, when editing the home page.
 		* "The previous sitemap timestamp settings have been converted into new global timestamp settings."
 			* Location: Upgrade notification.